- On Saturday March 25th, 2017

 While a cloud or hosted solution offers great functional and technology advantages it also provides a huge financial benefit.
 Other than the phones used on site, the rest is paid on a per user, per month basis.
 So there is a dramatic reduction in capital investment.
 In fact, those mobile phones we discussed in the prior section, now become much more effective and may reduce your need for fixed, desk telephones.

 By wrapping your monthly recurring telephone line costs, North American LD as well as your ongoing telephone system use costs into a single, monthly bill per user, you can better control and reduce the cost of any new investment.

 Never been a better time to look at a hosted or cloud phone system

-Hosted IP Office is being adopted by business across Canada.
+Hosted IP Office is being adopted by businesses across Canada.
 They are seeing how they can re-structure the way they use telecom to innovate within their business.
-See the great case study on the solutions we rolled out for The Crossing Studios.